Thermodynamics of Soft Wall Model in Einstein-Maxwell-Gauss-Bonnet Gravity: Introduction

+The hard wall model is widely used to predicts the excited state hadronic masses, coupling constants and decay constants of fields etc. and the predictions seem to agree with experimental results.
+However, the mass spectrum for $n^\mathrm{th}$ excited state as predicted by hard wall model varies as $m_n^2\propto n^2$, but the QCD data requires that $m_n^2\propto n$.
+This requirement (Regge trajectories) lead to the development of soft wall model of QCD \cite{Karch:2006pv}.
+As compared to fixed IR boundary in hard wall model, the soft wall model has dynamical IR boundary.
+This flexibility in IR boundary is achieved by the introduction of dilaton field in the bulk action.

-In this paper we study the phase structure of QCD in soft wall model with Gauss-Bonnet corrections in the bulk theory.
-This is the extension of our previous work \cite{Sachan:2011iy}.
+In this paper, we study the phase structure of QCD in soft wall model with Gauss-Bonnet terms \cite{Cai:2001dz,Cvetic:2001bk} in the bulk theory.
+The Gauss-Bonnet term is simplest higher derivative corrections to Einstein's general relativity that leads to second order field equations for the metric.
+In string inspired phenomenological models the coupling constant $\alpha=1/4\pi\alpha'>0$ is related to stringy corrections to general relativity \cite{Myers:1987yn, Wheeler:1985nh, Cho:2002hq, Torii:2005xu}, where $\alpha'$ is the string tension.
+In this sense, the inclusion of Gauss-Bonnet term in our study leads to stringy corrections to the Einstein-Maxwell system.
+This is the key motivation of our work.

 We consider the charged black hole solution of five dimensional Einstein-Maxwell theory with Gauss-Bonnet term and calculate the grand potential in this geometry.
-Gauss-Bonnet AdS black hole solution describes the high temperature quark gluon plasma phase of the holographic dual QCD.
+Gauss-Bonnet AdS black hole solution describes the high temperature quark-gluon plasma phase of the holographic dual QCD.
 The low temperature confined phase is described by thermally charged Gauss-Bonnet AdS geometry.
-The difference of grand potentials in these two geometries is used to obtain the chemical potential versus temperature plot for the soft wall model for different values of Gauss-Bonnet coupling.
+We regularize both the actions by subtracting the thermal AdS action.
+The difference of grand potentials in these two geometries is used to obtain the transition temperature versus chemical potential graph of the soft wall model for different values of Gauss-Bonnet coupling.